briangan/weather-4-me/README.md

 # README

 This is a Ruby on Rails web application to fetch location-based weather forecasts.
 Current source of the forecast data is from weatherapi.com.
-Different API can be implemented as alternative source.
+And Google Maps' API is used for searching and normalizing addresses.
+Different APIs can be reconfigured to use or implemented as alternative source.

 Things you may want to cover:
 * Ruby Environment